chenzhuo1011/libri_css/README.md

     ```

-    Also you might want to change the permission of intermediate files before you exit the docker by Ctrl-d, as by default the files generated in docker have root acess
+    Also you might want to change the permission of the intermediate files before you exit the Docker environment by Ctrl-d, as by default the files generated within the Docker environment are owned by root.
     ```
     chmod -R 777 $EXPROOT
     ```

-3. Finally, collect the wer with following command
+3. Finally, collect the WERs with following command:
     ```
     cd ../scripts
     . run_wer_raw_utterance.sh
     ```
-    And the result will be print, can be found exp/data/baseline/utterance/decoding_result
+    The result will be shown and can be found exp/data/baseline/utterance/decoding_result.
     ```
     0S       : 0.11458333333333333
     0L       : 0.11254386680812863